nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 > Tell me, what is it you plan to do with your one wild and precious life?

-Are you going to spend it solving the same problem over and over?
+What do you plan to do?
+Are you going to spend your one wild and precious life solving the same problem over and over?
 Or, worse yet, working on the wrong problem?

 We want to work smarter, not harder.